Menu

 If in doubt, ask your insurer because they cannot raise your premiums based on new medical conditions that come to light after you’ve taken out a policy.

-The only exception is if you have a term life insurance policy, as some types of these policies will be periodically reviewed.
+The only exception is if you have a term life insurance policy, as some types of policies will be periodically reviewed.

-At the review stage of term policies, you do need to disclose new conditions for your cover to continue, and the premiums are likely to increase when there is new information about your medical condition.
-Whole Life Cover policies will continue to provide the same level of protection with no additional premiums.
+At the review stage of term policies, you need to disclose new conditions for your coverage to continue, and the premiums are likely to increase when new information is available about your medical condition.

 The key message from the ABI is that you should not cancel an HIV life insurance policy because you’ve been newly diagnosed with HIV.
 In many cases, the policies remain valid.